hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-monitoring-in-hpe-greenlake-for-private-cloud-enterprise.md

 [HPE GreenLake for Private Cloud Enterprise](https://www.hpe.com/us/en/greenlake/private-cloud-enterprise.html) delivers a modern private cloud to support your app workloads running in any combination across your edges, colocations, and data centers.
 It contains one HPE service, called [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), which provides an enterprise-grade container management service using open source Kubernetes.
 It allows customers to create a Kubernetes cluster, view details about existing clusters, and launch the service console.

-Since Kubernetes is widely used for processing customer workloads, the non-availability of applications can adversely impact productivity, business continuity and user experience.
-To avoid this, enterprise must closely monitor the status of the objects managed and operations performed by Kubernetes, proactively capture abnormalities, and resolve them well before end-users notice.
+Since Kubernetes is widely used for processing customer workloads, the non-availability of both workloads and the cluster itself, from misconfiguration of core components to network connectivity issues in Kubernetes, can adversely impact productivity, business continuity and user experience.
+To avoid this, enterprises must closely monitor the status of the objects managed and operations performed by Kubernetes, proactively capture abnormalities, and resolve them well before end-users notice.
 Though Kubernetes dramatically simplifies application deployment in containers and across clouds, it adds a new set of complexities for managing, securing and troubleshooting applications.
+Container-based applications are dynamic and they are being designed using microservices, where the number of components is increased by an order of magnitude.
+To ensure Kubernetes security, it requires self-configuration that is typically specified in code, whether Kubernetes YAML manifests, Helm charts, or templating tools.
+Properly configuring for workloads, clusters, networks, and infrastructure is crucial for averting issues and limiting the impact if a breach occurs.
+Dynamic provisioning via Infrastructure as code, automated configuration management and orchestration also add to monitoring and troubleshooting complexity.
 Kubernetes monitoring is critical to managing application performance, service uptime and troubleshooting.
+However, it presents a challenge for a traditional, static monitoring approach, emphasizing the need for real time monitoring.
 Having a good application performance monitoring (APM) tool is becoming essential for Kubernetes monitoring.

-In [the first blog post](https://developer.hpe.com/blog/get-started-with-application-performance-monitoring-tools-overview/), I walked through some of the best APM tools, described their key features and discussed in details their strengths and weaknesses.

-In this blog post, I will choose one APM tool,  *Apache SkyWalking*, and describe the detailed process how to set it up in HPE GreenLake for Private Cloud Enterprise for monitoring Kubernetes cluster.
+In [my first blog post](https://developer.hpe.com/blog/get-started-with-application-performance-monitoring-tools-overview/), I walked through some of the best APM tools, described their key features and discussed their strengths and weaknesses in detail.
+In this blog post, I choose one APM tool,  *Apache SkyWalking*, and describe in detail how to set it up in HPE GreenLake for Private Cloud Enterprise for monitoring a Kubernetes cluster.

 ## Apache SkyWalking

-[Apache SkyWalking](https://skywalking.apache.org/) is an open source application performance monitor (APM) tool, especially designed for microservices, cloud native, and container-based architectures.
+[Apache SkyWalking](https://skywalking.apache.org/) is an open source application performance monitoring (APM) tool, especially designed for microservices, cloud native, and container-based architectures.

 Apache SkyWalking is lightweight and scalable.
 It can be easily set up as a *self-managed* APM tool within an on-premises data center.
-This avoids leasing customer data to third party services and matches well with the strict security restriction in HPE GreenLake for Private Cloud Enterprise environment.
+This avoids leasing customer data to third party services and matches well with the strict security parameters of HPE GreenLake for Private Cloud environment.

 ## Prerequisites

-Before I start, make sure the following requirements are met:
+Before starting, make sure you have the following:

-* A Kubernetes cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise;
+* A Kubernetes cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise
 * The *kubectl*, together with the *HPE kubectl plugin* and the *kubeconfig* file of the Kubernetes cluster.
 You can download them from the launched service console in HPE GreenLake for Private Cloud Enterprise.
-To simplify the setup process, you can export the environment variable `KUBECONFIG` and point it to the downloaded *kubeconfig* file;
+To simplify the setup process, you can export the environment variable `KUBECONFIG` and point it to the downloaded *kubeconfig* file.
-* The *[Helm](https://helm.sh/docs/intro/install/)* CLI tool, version 3.8.1 or later.
+* The *[Helm](https://helm.sh/docs/intro/install/)* CLI tool, version 3.8.1 or later

 With your user access setup, you should have access to permissions that can create and update the following resources in the Kubernetes cluster: